8 FREE Toddler Activities in Greenville, SC You’re Going to Love

 downtown Greenville Mice on Main free things to do

-When I first moved to Greenville, we found a new park every week to try out.
+We are basically park connoisseurs.
+When we first moved to Greenville, we found a new park every week to try out.
 Now, we have our amazing Guide to Greenville Parks!
 You can sort through our guide by location or desired amenity, like swings or shaded play space.

 Kidding Around in Nature: Take a Hike